MisterOla/styleguide/git.md

 You could also just add a readme file but again it should be blank.
 So `touch README.mkd`.
 The reason the single line is added above is for clarity in case nothing is ever added to it.
 It's assumed the readme will be changed in the very next commit to something useful.

+## Initial repo layout

+See my [template repo](https://github.com/vrillusions/template-repo) for what the initial repo looks like.

 ## Logically sized commits

 Each commit should contain a logical amount of work.
 Work shouldn't be piled up for days and then all added in a single commit.
 Commands like cherry-pick work at the commit level.
 Trying to cherry-pick a large commit would be quite annoying.
 Typical fix for such an issue is to just manually copy over the changes you need and just reference the commit you took it from.